 Barclay is one of her generation's foremost sculptors.
 Emerging from the Scottish art scene in the late nineties, her practice explores formal and conceptual concerns through both large and smaller scale installations.
 One of the key influences in her working practice is an ongoing fascination with historical and anthropological artifacts.
 Barclay is drawn to the more ambiguous objects that spark a curiosity as to their uses and meanings.
 The objects in her work are unfamiliar yet suggestive of function through their forms and material characteristics, which we interpret in order to imagine how people might interact with them.
 Turned wood, rawhide, soft leather, machined brass and woven straw are some of the materials that coalesce as the precious and the everyday, the hand-woven and the mechanically produced, and are brought to the fore in Barclay's practice.
 Each sculpted piece teeters somewhere on the brink between the figurative and the abstract, between the ambiguous and the referential.

 In recent years, print-making has become an increasingly important part of Barclay's practice with the artist viewing a direct correlation between the print process and the intuitive way in which she makes sculpture.
+Between 2018-2019, Barclay undertook a Residency at Edinburgh College of Art, Scotland, where she further developed her print practice.
 Characterized by a bold simplicity of design, Barclay's prints hover between the geometric and the organic.
 The bold simplicity of design conveys the process of the printmaking, and a concentric energy that is concerned with the same principles as her sculpture.

 In 2016, Barclay presented new work as part of Glasgow International, Glasgow, Scotland and the Gwangju Biennale, Gwangju, South Korea.